gazbert/bxbot/README.md

 section for full details.

 ##### Dependencies
-Your Exchange Adapter implementation has a compile-time dependency on the ([Trading API](./bxbot-trading-api)).
+Your Exchange Adapter implementation has a compile-time dependency on the [Trading API](./bxbot-trading-api).

 The inbuilt Exchange Adapters also have compile-time dependencies on log4j, Google Gson, and Google Guava.